bluefroguk1/empire-dump/content/Wiki/Game Design/Calls.md

 * If you block or parry the blow, the call has no effect but is not expended.
 You must not attempt to parry an arrow or bolt with a weapon.
 If you are hit with an IMPALE then you have been hit with a blow that is heavy or precise enough to disable you with a single strike.
 All arrows and bolts cause IMPALE without needing to be called.
 If you are hit in the torso then you are reduced to zero global hits and are dying.
 If you are hit in a limb then you lose the use of that limb.
-You must roleplay accordingly: you might fight on with the loss of an arm, but you must drop anything that was held in that hand.
+You must roleplay accordingly: you might [[Fight|fight]] on with the loss of an arm, but you must drop anything that was held in that hand.
 You may defend yourself from the ground with the loss of a leg, but you cannot kneel, hop, or move around.
 If you are hit by an IMPALE in the head or neck, or if the blow strikes the actual phys-rep of heavy armour that you are wearing, then you only lose one hit as if you had been hit by a normal blow. anchor|STRIKEDOWN
 ### STRIKEDOWN